 ---|---|---|

-Zoho Books wins in our inventory management evaluation because of its advanced serial number tracking, batch tracking, and shipment tracking.
-If you sell on Shopify, you can integrate up to two stores with Zoho Books for better coordination with inventory sales and stocks.
-You can also print shipping labels using Zoho Books based on shipping information in the order details.
+In my evaluation, Zoho Books takes the lead in inventory management because of its built-in serial number tracking, batch tracking, and shipment tracking.
+If you sell on Shopify, you can sync up to two stores directly with Zoho Books, making it easier to coordinate inventory across multiple sales channels.
+I also like that you can print shipping labels straight from the platform using the order details, which adds to the overall convenience.

 Project Accounting: Xero Wins